diofant/diofant/doc/src/modules/solvers/solvers.rst

     >>> solve(x**2 - 1, x)
     [-1, 1]

-The first argument for :func:`solve` is an equation (equaled to zero) and the second argument is the symbol that we want to solve the equation for.
+The first argument for :func:`~sympy.solvers.solvers.solve` is an equation (equaled to zero) and the second argument is the symbol that we want to solve the equation for.

 .. autofunction:: sympy.solvers.solvers.solve